Cataracts in Pets

 Secale:

 Referenced by Dr. Johann A. Miller, who reported positive outcomes in age-related macular degeneration.
-Traditionally, Secale has been used in low potency, especially where individuals showed general patterns such as being worse in heat and better in cold.
+Traditionally, homeopathic Secale has been used in low potency, especially where individuals showed general patterns such as being worse in heat and better in cold.

 -